2025 Legislative Priorities

 Strategic investments in transportation and vital infrastructure will spur job and economic development growth throughout Oregon.

-investments resulting in an increase in local spending.
+Support: Funding for vital infrastructure projects that will infuse Oregon communities with critically needed investments resulting in an increase in local spending.
 This should be in accordance with the Oregon State Constitution and should leverage Federal funding available from IIJA and IRA.

-Support: The construction of a new I-5 bridge featuring additional space for all modes of transportation – including motor vehicles – to help ease congestion challenges while doing so in an equitable way.
+Support: The construction of a new I-5 Bridge featuring additional space for all modes of transportation – including motor vehicles – to help ease congestion challenges while doing so in an equitable way.